rimian/ember-quiz-app/README.md

 Note: `ember serve` is currently broken (2019-08-18).
 You may see an error `port already in use`

-To start this app locally run:
+If you see this error, start this app by running:

 `ember serve -p 0`